nnn

 17) Quinoa Vegetable Salad

-Because this salad won’t get sad and soggy, it’s perfect for buffets!
-Pair the roasted veggies with quinoa and a zesty lemon vinaigrette.
-Hosting is a breeze with this dish, and it’s naturally gluten free.
-If you’re worried it’s too healthy, just toss in some feta and you’re good to go!
+What makes this salad perfect for buffets is the fact that it won’t get sad and soggy.
+You can combine some roasted vegetables with quinoa and a zesty lemon vinaigrette.
+This dish requires little effort, and best of all, it’s naturally gluten free!
+If you’re concerned it’s too healthy, just toss in some feta, and you’re golden!

 The Technique Library